izzkhair/Xamarin-HandsOnLab/README.md

 # Xamarin-HandsOnLab

-To Start with the Hands-On-Lab please clone or download the repo.
+To Start with the Hands-On-Lab please Clone or Download the Codes by clicking on the button on the top right corner.